 What they Say: “Has been produced with the best agaves of the Jalisco Region”

 Taste: 4.0 – This suffers from the same problem last week’s Tarantula had, while this is less a ‘tequila flavored gin’ it’s just not too weak to be enjoyed.
 Tequila is all about balance of the agave, other flavors and power, and this is not doing a good job at that balance.

 Aftertaste: 3.5 – The agave here can be described as a wisp.
 It’s like a bit of the taste comes up, and then floats away.
 The taste is otherwise non-existent.

 Burn/Smooth: 5.0 – It’s not killing you going down, but there’s a distinct character to it that causes it to not go down smoothly.
 I wish that it was tied to a taste, but it’s its own beast.

 Aroma: 8.0 – That may be one of my favorite tequila smells.
 It’s got the right amount of agave and sweetness, and if you really dig in you will get that ethanol, but it’s otherwise very pleasant.

-Manliness: 6.0 – Their talk is simple, and I like that.
+Honesty: 6.0 – Their talk is simple, and I like that.
 The bottle is what initially drew me (not because of aesthetics, but because – ooh it’s flat it will sit behind the New Amsterdam in my bar nicely.
 (I may be a nerd.)
 If not for the raised agave’s covering the glass you’d almost mistake it for a cheap Gordon’s PET bottle though.
-Overall I can’t give high scores because as far as a tequila goes for making you feel manly, this lacks enough of it.
+Overall I can’t give high scores because as far as a tequila goes, this lacks enough of it.

 w/ Lime: 4.0 – This falls sadly for the same reason the taste falls, in that you just get lime because the taste is so weak.